ecs-org/ecs-appliance/README.md

     + docker compose passes the following to the ecs/ecs* container
         + service_urls.env, database_url.env
         + ECS_SETTINGS
-    + docker compose passes APPLIANCE_DOMAIN as HOSTNAME to mocca and pdfas container
+    + docker compose passes the following to the mocca and pdfas container
+        + APPLIANCE_DOMAIN as HOSTNAME

 ### Partitioning